PostgreSQL

 clauses)

-supports schema extensions and query-time joins and spatial queries, it can be so when the subquery it self contain joins with other data source data objects, in this case only filters, sorting and pagination can be pushed down.
+supports schema extensions, query-time joins, and spatial queries, if a subquery itself contains joins with other data source objects, only filters, sorting, and pagination can be pushed down in that case.

 supports PostgreSQL range types, which allow you to represent a range of values in a single column.
 You can use the following types in your schema definitions to work with range data: